By Mary Lacey, Project Assistant, Seattle University’s Project on Family Homelessness

 Eric said that periodically YWCA does a Racial Equity Blog Audit to make sure they’re meeting their goals for who is being represented, and how.

 “Positive, warm, relational…”

 Vy Tran showed us how Best Starts incorporates the values of positive, warm, relational and genuine into its work, not only by exemplifying those qualities as a speaker but by walking us through some exercises.
 Vy had hidden some index cards around the room, with sample phrases that that are commonly used to describe people and situations in social services.

 Which of these would you use?
 Vy’s slides give insights on the impact of words we commonly use.

-Unfortunately it’s time to bring this post to an end, but before I go, here’s what you came here for: The speakers were kind enough to share their presentation slides.
+Before I go, here’s what you came here for: The speakers were kind enough to share their presentation slides.